pellux-network/EDx52display/README.md

 for the CSV files of names for all the commodities.

 ### Fork Credits
-Thanks to original author [Peter Pakkenberg](https://github.com/peterbn) and the author I forked from [rinkulu](https://github.com/rinkulu/)
+- Thanks to original author [Peter Pakkenberg](https://github.com/peterbn) and the author I forked from [rinkulu](https://github.com/rinkulu/)
+- Thanks to [pbxx](https://github.com/pbxx) for the icons and help with page layouts